How common is molluscum?

 What are the symptoms of molluscum?

-A couple of weeks or up to six months after getting infected, pale-coloured, painless, soft, pearl-shaped growths the size of a freckle appear:
+A couple of weeks or up to six months after getting infected, pale-coloured, painless or itchy, soft, pearl-shaped growths the size of a freckle appear:

 - on the skin